marekjulian/marekjulian-rails3-tst-bootstrap/README.md

-# Authentication and Roles

-  * Authorization:
-    * Roles via cancan:
-      * admin
-        * do anything
-      * archive_owner
-        * do anything to an archive
-      * archive_member
-        * view anything in an archive
-      * visitor:
-        * view public portfolio
-        * view public user pages

 # Image Storage

 Images will be stored on Flickr.
 Flickr images will be included in sets, and associated with an image variant.

   Images have variants, and each variant can have one or more styles.